icopy-site/awesome/docs/awesome/awesome-billing.md

 <!--lint disable double-link-->

-This knowledge base cover the first columnar perimeter on the right of the cloud stack.
-It is one of the transversal pillar of the ecosystem, where customers, products and business meets.
+Billing is one of the transversal pillar of the ecosystem, where customers, products and business meets.
 The [other pillar being Identity and Access Management (IAM) 👤](https://github.com/kdeldycke/awesome-iam/).

 <!--lint enable double-link-->

-Here we set out the big picture: definition and strategic importance of the domain, plus some critical features.

-- [Open guide to AWS](https://github.com/open-guides/og-aws#billing-and-cost-management) - Links to the *Billing and Cost Management* section.

-- [Use-cases for cloud services](https://news.ycombinator.com/item?id=19830022) - To optimize ROI, keep all regular workload in traditional architecture and reserve cloud computing for elastic and experimental projects.
+This highlight the strategic importance of the domain, not only for cloud providers but virtually for any business, especially those who are software-centric.

+- [Pricing, my only growth hack at Qonto](https://getlago.substack.com/p/pricing-my-only-growth-hack-at-qonto?s=r) - Most businesses don't know how to iterate over pricing: sales teams dictates them without involvement of the people in charge of implementation, which ends up in frustration for all.
+That's why you need to recognize billing as a critical function of your organization.

 - [5 things I learned while developing a billing system](https://arnon.dk/5-things-i-learned-developing-billing-system/) - A great introduction on all the various aspects of a billing system, from currency to invoices, including great illustrations about plans change logic.
 All these topics are later detailed in dedicated sections below.

+- [Open guide to AWS](https://github.com/open-guides/og-aws#billing-and-cost-management) - Links to the *Billing and Cost Management* section which details the broad characteristics of billing for a cloud provider.

 - How to recruit software engineers in this domain?
-“The trick is to make the accounting/billing/payment department the anti-chamber of data engineering.” ([source](https://twitter.com/kdeldycke/status/1422564355799924736))
+“The trick is to make the accounting/billing/payment department the antechamber of data engineering.” ([source](https://twitter.com/kdeldycke/status/1422564355799924736))

 ## Pricing

 From monthly subscription to commodity-like on-the-go consumption, there's plenty of scheme out there to structure your product's pricing.
 Including the good old shopping-cart funnel.

-- [Don't just roll the dice – Software pricing guide](https://neildavidson.com/downloads/dont-just-roll-the-dice-2.0.0.pdf) - Not only huge and complete collection of pricing scheme, but also the psychological effect and impact on revenue model.
+- [Don't just roll the dice – Software pricing guide](https://neildavidson.com/downloads/dont-just-roll-the-dice-2.0.0.pdf) - Huge and complete collection of pricing scheme, with their psychological effect and impact on revenue model.

-- [Business Model Patterns](https://reasonstreet.co/business-model-library/) - A list of 11 different ways to sell products and services.
+- [Business Model Patterns](https://reasonstreet.co/business-model-library/) - A list of 15 different ways to sell products and services.

 - [Axial - Business models](https://axial.substack.com/p/axial-business-models) - 38 models for inspiration.